From Self-Doubt to AIR 1 – The Unfiltered Story of Sarvesh Mehtani

 It’s about being real, resilient, and ready to fight till the end.

-Final Words: The Toppers Are Not Superheroes
+🔚 Final Words: The Toppers Are Not Superheroes

-Let this blog remind you: Top rankers are not born different.
+Top rankers are not born different.

-They face the same fears.
-The same sleepy mornings.
 The same heartbreak over wrong answers.

 The only difference?

-They decide to push one step further.
+They push one step further.

 Even on days when motivation disappears.